Low Wray CampsiteWray Castle, Ambleside

 Temporary booking office number: 015394 30819 , email: email@example.com

 Campsite reception number: 015394 32039 (this number is rarely manned during the winter period)

 Pitches: Pitches are pre-allocated.

-One night stays: Available on a first come, first served basis, subject to availability.
+One night stays: These cannot be booked in advance but are available on a first come, first served basis on site subject to availability.

 Arriving by road: From Ambleside - take the A593, turn left at Clappersgate on to the B5286.
 Turn left at the sign for Wray.
 The site is less than one mile on the left.